vanerodz97/airport-simulation/scheduler-Jiaoyang/README.md

 # Visulization
 Output of scheduler could be visulized with batch mode of airport simulation tool.
 Run translate_to_json.py to transfer output of shceduler to JSON format.
 Use states.json for batch mode visulizatio

+Run exp_vis.py will automatically create and setup two sample visualizations.
+Once you run exp_vis.py, you could run visualization server and you will see base_sample and flfs_sample.